Iminathi-Njoloza8/ST10513749_PROG5121_Part-1/README.md

 Also in the "Login" class we have a password validation which makes sure that the password created is atleast eight characters in length, has a capital letter, has a number, and has a special character(!,@,#,$,%,&).
 ### Cellphone Number validation
 This is also in the "Login" class and it makes sure that the cell phone number has the correct international code (+27...) and is 12 characters in length.

+---
+### Registration Section
+In the "MainApp" class the registration section is where the programs allows the user to enter their username, password, and cellphone number.
+If one of these are entered incorrectly the system will output a message that states that the information enterd is incorrectly formatted please enter the correct format.
+### Login Section
+This is also in the "MainApp" class and it allows the user to enter their login information and if the login infromation is incorrect the system will output a message that states that "the username or password is incorrect ;please enter again".

+---